masc3d/btrfs-sxbackup/README.rst

 Optional
 --------
 * ssh (for remote push/pull, not required for local operation)
+   * bash has to be set as the default remote shell for the user running the backup
 * lzop (for compression support if desired)
 * pv (provides progress indication if installed)
 * sendmail (for email notifications if desired)